-Today we will continue that discussion with additional information that you will hopefully find to be useful in your search for a family law attorney.
-For starters- what if you are unable to afford to pay an entire retainer fee before your case is set to begin?
+Today we will continue that discussion with additional information that you will hopefully find helpful in your search for a family law attorney.
+For starters- what if you cannot afford to pay an entire retainer fee before your case is set to begin?

 Can you pay the retainer fee in installments?

 I can tell you that depending on what attorney you are interested in hiring to represent you in your child custody case, the amount of the retainer fee can vary significantly.
-What can be even more confusing is that it is not always a situation where the more you pay, the more you get as far as service is concerned.
-There are great attorneys that charge an arm and a leg for a retainer, and there are likely some bad attorneys that charge an arm and a leg as well.
-Your job as a consumer of legal services is to interview as many attorneys as you can, identify what it will cost to hire each, and make a determination on who you feel comfortable with and whose price-point suits your budget the best.
+What can be even more confusing is that it is not always a situation where the more you play, the more you get as far as service is concerned.
+Some great attorneys charge an arm and a leg for a retainer, and some bad attorneys likely charge an arm and a leg as well.
+Your job as a consumer of legal services is to interview as many attorneys as you can, identify what it will cost to hire each, and decide who you feel comfortable with and whose price-point suits your budget the best.

-The Law Office of Bryan Fagan, PLLC will typically ask for the entirety of the retainer be paid up front in a lump sum.
+The Law Office of Bryan Fagan, PLLC, will typically ask for the entirety of the retainer to be paid upfront in a lump sum.
 We do this for a few reasons.
-The most important of which is that we want to be able to begin working on your case immediately.
-To research, draft and file your documents in court will take time for your attorney that you are working with.
-As a result, we will need to make sure you have paid your retainer in full so that the attorney can be paid for the work that is being performed.
-Without a full retainer we may have to wait until you can come up with the remaining portion before beginning your case.
+The most important is that we want to begin working on your case immediately.
+Research, draft, and file your documents in court will take time for the attorney you are working with.
+As a result, we will need to make sure you have paid your retainer in full so that the attorney can be paid for the work performed.
+Without a full retainer, we may have to wait until you develop the remaining portion before beginning your case.

 If you know ahead of time that you will have trouble coming up with the entire retainer fee for our office, please let our staff know.
 This does not mean that there is no way that we can take your case.
 We can discuss your circumstances and see if there is any middle ground that can be reached as far as payment is concerned.
-We would be honored to represent you and your family and know that costs are important when considering what sort of child custody case you are able to pursue.
+We would be honored to represent you and your family and know that costs are high when considering what sort of child custody case you can pursue.

 Minimize costs by attempting to settle issues with your ex-spouse

-If your goal is to minimize the costs of your child custody case (and why wouldn’t you want to do this) it is a good idea to approach your case with settlement in mind.
-Now, not every case will allow you to resolve the outstanding issues before a trial but many will.
+If your goal is to minimize the costs of your child custody case (and why wouldn’t you want to do this), it is a good idea to approach your case with settlement in mind.
+Not every case will allow you to resolve the outstanding issues before a trial but many wills.
 What you and your ex-spouse could not agree to before your child custody case was filed are often issues that can be worked out with the assistance of your attorneys.

 Wait, what was that last statement that I made?
-That attorneys can actually HELP your case to settle, rather than proceed into a long, seemingly endless march towards a distant trial?
-Despite what people like to think about attorneys we actually do want your case to be resolved with as little strife and argument as possible.
-It does you no good as a client to have to go through the stress and difficulties of a child custody case when a settlement is possible.
-It does us as your attorney no good to devote time, money and resources to a case that should be settled early in the process.
+That attorney can HELP your case settle rather than proceed into a long, seemingly endless march towards a distant trial?
+Despite what people like to think about attorneys, we want your case resolved with as little strife and argument as possible.
+It does you no good as a client to go through the stress and difficulties of a child custody case when a settlement is possible.
+It does us, as your attorney, have no reason to devote time, money, and resources to a case that should be settled early in the process.

 Additionally, you are hiring an attorney to put someone between you and your ex-spouse.
-It is easy to get upset, emotional and downright angry at your ex-spouse when there is an issue that relates to your child.
-The history between the two of you may make it so that you are not able to communicate well and cannot work together amicably to settle your issues on your own.
+It is easy to get upset, emotional, and downright angry at your ex-spouse when there is an issue related to your child.
+The history between the two of you may make it so that you cannot communicate well and cannot work together amicably to settle your issues on your own.
 Hiring an attorney allows you to filter your frustrations through another person who can often work out the issues with your assistance.